quarterturn/pygamer-3d-simplest-demo/README.md

 The 3D code is based heavily on https://github.com/michaelerule/Uno9341TFT.
 To make things easy to adapt and understand, the 3D code is rewritten as simple functions, vs a class inheriting a specific TFT driver library.

+The .stl to .h converter has been included along with the demo files.
+It has been hackily modified to scale to numpy.uint16 so that more complex objects can be used.
+There's no need to recenter and scale in the code now, but I've left it in for now.

 #  Note
 Using DMA reverses the byte order to the display, so __builtin_bswap16 function has to be used to swap the RGB565 color information.
 If you don't do this you'll wonder why your colors are all wrong!